ARCTraining/instructor-training/_episodes/03-expertise.md

 >
 > What is an error message that you encounter frequently in your work?
 (These are often syntax errors.)
 > Take a few minutes to plan out how you would explain that error message to your learners.
 Write the
-> error and your explanation in the Etherpad.
+> error and your explanation in the shared document.
 >
 > This discussion should take about 5 minutes.
 {: .challenge}